dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 ## Features

 - __Logo__
-Has the name of the sight and when clicked takes you back to the homepage.
+Has the name of the sight "Health at Home" and when clicked takes you back to the homepage.
 So viewers can go to the homepage without clicking the back button.

 ![logo-screenshot](https://user-images.githubusercontent.com/107180641/187269376-0ffafaac-a4f1-4b89-88f7-ab1ea6f27534.png)

 - __Navigation Bar__
 Takes viewers to the different pages when clicked.
-So viewers don't have to click the back button.
 The page you are on stays underlined so viewers know which page they are on.
 When hovering over a page it is highlighted turquoise.
-The three pages are Home, Mind (things to help your wellbeing and mental health), and Body (physical activities you can do to benefit you).
+The three pages are Home, Mind (things to help your well-being and mental health), and Body (physical activities you can do to benefit you).

 ![logo_and_navigation_bar_screenshot](https://user-images.githubusercontent.com/107180641/187195354-42d8cb7b-b6d9-4767-be9b-c12f7fc9d87e.png)

 - __Landing Image on home page__
 With zoom-in animation to make the first thing the viewers see when landing on the site eye-catching.
 On the home page, the picture of a woman doing yoga at home helps viewers to understand the theme of this site quickly.
-This image contains a cover text box that helps explain to the viewer this site's aim is to help you achieve a healthier mind and body from your home.
+This image contains a cover text box that helps explain to the viewer this site's aim, which is to help you achieve a healthier mind and body from your home.

 ![landing_page_image_on_home_page](https://user-images.githubusercontent.com/107180641/187195977-b3bf6987-5226-48e0-9af0-92af9fb4f376.png)